-Romeo and Juliet in Baghdad – Presenting Yourself With Impact25th Jun, 2012
+Romeo and Juliet in Baghdad – Presenting Yourself With Impact

 The most successful so far has been Romeo and Juliet in Baghdad.
-The play was performed by the Iraqi Theatre Company in Stratford-upon-Avon in early May in Arabic with ‘English sur-titles’ and received rave reviews.
+The play was performed by the Iraqi Theatre Company in Stratford-upon-Avon in Arabic with ‘English sur-titles’ and received rave reviews.

 In this new adapted version of the familiar story, Romeo is a Shiite, Juliet a Sunni, and they must contend, not only with warring families, but also a country torn by conflict and sectarian strife.
 This is the story of “Romeo and Juliet in Baghdad”.